-If you’re wondering where to stay in Lucerne if you’re traveling with kids, Oberseeburg should be at the top of your list.
+If you’re wondering where to stay in Lucerne while traveling with kids, Oberseeburg should be at the top of your list.
 With its proximity to the city center, views of the mountains, local attractions, and accommodation options at an affordable price, you can’t go wrong!

-- Best Budget Hotel in Oberseeburg – Hotel Seeburg
+- Budget Hotel in Oberseeburg – Hotel Seeburg

-- Best Mid-Range Hotel in Oberseeburg – Gasthaus Badhof – Golfhotel
+- Mid-Range Hotel in Oberseeburg – Gasthaus Badhof – Golfhotel

-- Best Luxury Hotel in Oberseeburg – HERMITAGE Lake Lucerne or Mandarin Oriental Palace, Luzern
+- Luxury Hotel in Oberseeburg – HERMITAGE Lake Lucerne or Mandarin Oriental Palace, Luzern

-See Related: Fun & Best Things to do in Zermatt, Switzerland
+See Related: Things to Do in Zermatt, Switzerland

 6. Best Area for Nightlife – Neustadt (New Town)

-If you’re looking for a bit of culture, head to Lucerne Theatre, where they feature dance, opera, and drama productions.
+If you’re looking for some culture, head to Lucerne Theatre, which features dance, opera, and drama productions.
 This almost 500-seat venue was opened in 1839 and has featured live shows for all ages since opening.

-Whether traveling with kids or not, a stop at Vögeligärtli Park is worth the trip!
+Whether traveling with kids or not, stopping at Vögeligärtli Park is worth the trip!
 This popular green space, meaning the “Bird Garden,” was named after the aviary built in the park in the early 20th Century.